-Although students may be able to use hyperbole in their day-to-day speech, teachers should still create and implement hyperbole lessons to help students develop a greater understanding of the figurative language concept.
+Although students may be able to use hyperbole in their day-to-day speech, teachers should still create and implement hyperbole practice lessons to help students develop a greater understanding of the figurative language concept.
 VocabularySpellingCity provides teachers with additional resources to enhance their hyperbole lesson plan.
-Resources include ready-made word lists, interactive learning games, and free printable worksheets.
+Resources include ready-made word lists of hyperboles, interactive learning games, and free printable worksheets.

 Although the term hyperbole is not referenced in the ELA Common Core Standards until the sixth grade, elementary students will encounter hyperbolic language in literature long before middle school.
 In second grade, students are introduced to folk tales.
 A particular type of folk tale, the tall tale, incorporates hyperbole into storytelling, as events and elements are widely exaggerated.
 Elementary school students will be exposed to the stories of Pecos Bill, Paul Bunyan,The Legend of John Henry, and The Legend of Johnny Appleseed.
-So elementary school teachers will need to review the concept of hyperbole during readings.
+So elementary school teachers will need to utilize lists of hyperboles to improve students’ understanding of these exaggerations during readings.

-K-12 word study for hyperbole should include many examples appropriate to each grade level so students become more familiar with interpreting nonliteral meanings of words and phrases in spoken and written English.
+K-12 word study for hyperbole practice should include many examples appropriate to each grade level so students become more familiar with interpreting nonliteral meanings of words and phrases in spoken and written English.
 Students can also practice using hyperbole in sentences they create themselves.
-VocabularySpellingCity offers Sentence Writing Practice, which allows students to use hyperbole in their own writing.
+VocabularySpellingCity offers Sentence Writing Practice, which allows students to use their teacher’s lists of hyperboles in their own writing.